victorpopkov/cask-tools/doc/cask-homepage.md

 #### Server prefers to include a trailing slash _(slash)_

-This rule checks whether server appends a trailing slash to the URL.
+This rule checks whether server prefers to forcefully append a trailing slash to the URL.

 Example: